 IN THE NEWS

 MELTING ICELearn More

-Also featured in this exhibition is an interactive iceberg installation!
-Explore these amazing works while ice cracks beneath your feet.
+Also featured in this exhibition was an interactive iceberg installation!
+The audience explored these amazing works while ice cracked beneath their feet.

 Alarm: Polar Soundscape provided by Shiloh Harrison.
 Shiloh Harrison is an Ontario songwriter / producer who performs under the moniker HotKid.